SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_pcm_secondary/readme.md

 ## Purpose/Scope

-- This application demonstrates the PCM secondary device transfer using the I2S interface.
+This application demonstrates the Pulse Code Modulation (PCM) secondary device transfer using the I2S interface.

 ## Overview

-- PCM (Pulse Code Modulation) is implemented using the I2S interface.
+- PCM is implemented using the I2S interface.
 - The PCM Mode supports only mono mode.
 - Programmable Audio data resolutions of 16, 24, and 32 bits.
-- Supported audio sampling rates are 8, 11.025, 16, 22.05, 24 KHz.
+- Supported audio sampling rates are 8, 11.025, 16, 22.05, and 24 KHz.
 - Support for Master and Slave modes.
 - Full duplex communication due to the independence of transmitter and receiver.
 - Programmable FIFO thresholds with maximum FIFO depth of 8 and support for DMA.